-- >\$750,000: Audit by independent CPA - \$100250,000 \$750,000: Review by independent CPA - <\$100250,000: Compilation by CPA; if not using a CPA, the compilation must be prepared by an independent qualified accountant Threshold applies to fiscal years ending 12/31/2020 and beyond; for earlier fiscal years, review expected when support and revenue exceeded \$100,000 - 2.-Audit does not have "Going Concern" statement. - 3.
-Appropriate action taken to address any recommendations for significant changes to financial procedures listed in the management letter or correspondence that accompanied the most recent audit, review or compilation. - Form 990 substantially complete and accurate.
-(Such as financial statements generally reconcile with audit, review or compilation; fundraising, management and general and program service expenses segregated; insider transactions and/or family or business relationships between board members appropriately reported; relevant schedules completed.) - 5-3.
-Public support test met, unless a quasi-governmental entity. - 6.4.Operating surplus[?] exists at the end of last fiscal year, unless statement from board officer sufficiently explains reason for deficit.
+>\$750,000: Audit by independent CPA

-([?]Unrestricted nNet assets without donor restrictions, excluding land, property and equipment, show an increase at end of fiscal year.)
+- \$250,000 \$750,000: Review by independent CPA - <\$250,000: Compilation by CPA; if not using a CPA, the compilation must be prepared by an independent qualified accountant Threshold applies to fiscal years ending 12/31/2020 and beyond; for earlier fiscal years, review expected when support and revenue exceeded \$100,000 - 2.
+Form 990 substantially complete and accurate.
+(Such as financial statements generally reconcile with audit, review or compilation; fundraising, management and general and program service expenses segregated; insider transactions and/or family or business relationships between board members appropriately reported; relevant schedules completed.) - 3.
+Public support test met, unless a quasi-governmental entity. - 4.
+Operating surplus? exists at the end of last fiscal year, unless statement from board officer sufficiently explains reason for deficit. (?Net assets without donor restrictions, excluding land, property and equipment, show an increase at end of - 5.
+Substantial spending deficits not a trend. - 6.
+A concentrated or sole source of funding not overly relied on. - 7.
+Operating reserves (net assets without donor restrictions)?
+At the end of last fiscal year sufficiently cover three months of operating expenses, unless there is a specific board evaluation of operating reserve needs and a feasible plan to address the needs.

-- 7-5.Substantial spending deficits not a trend. - 8.6.
-A concentrated or sole source of funding not overly relied on. - 9.7.
-Operating reserves (net assets without donor restrictions)? at the end of last fiscal year sufficiently cover three months of operating expenses, unless there is a specific board evaluation of operating reserve needs and a feasible plan to address the needs. ([?]Unrestricted net assets at end of fiscal year; Eexcludeing land, property, and equipment, and any net assets board-designated for stewardship and defense but includeing any restricted net assets with donor restrictions or board-designated funds specified for an operations operating reserve.) - 10.8.
+(?Exclude land, property, equipment, and any net assets board-designated for stewardship and defense but include any net assets with donor restrictions for operations.) - 8.
 Debt or lease payment obligations generally can be met.